subtleGradient/Sheet.js/README.md

 If you need to move Sheet.js to its own custom namespace simply define a global `exports` object before loading Sheet.js.
 Sheet.js will see that object, assume that it's in a CommonJS environment and then attach itself onto that object instead of including itself globally.

 You really shouldn't need to do that.
+But isn't it great to know you could?